paperless-ngx/paperless-ngx/docs/configuration.rst

 ##################

 PAPERLESS_SECRET_KEY=<key>
     Paperless uses this to make session tokens.
-If you exose paperless on the internet, you need to change this, since the default secret is well known.
+If you expose paperless on the internet, you need to change this, since the default secret is well known.

     Use any sequence of characters.
 The more, the better.
 You don't need to